 Pineapple in America

 Captain James Cook later introduced the pineapple to Hawaii circa 1770.
-However, commercial cultivation did not begin until the 1880s when steamships made transporting the perishable fruit viable.
+Commercial cultivation did not begin until the 1880s when steamships made transporting the perishable fruit viable.
 In 1903, James Drummond Dole started a pineapple plantation on the island of Oahu and began canning pineapple, making it easily accessible worldwide.
 Production stepped up dramatically when a new machine automated the skinning and coring of the fruit.
 The Dole Hawaiian Pineapple Company was a booming business by 1921, making pineapple Hawaii's largest crop and industry.

 Pineapple Production Today